blueOkiris/Game-Card/README.md

 1) Open the IDE's preferences and add the url `https://raw.githubusercontent.com/damellis/attiny/ide-1.6.x-boards-manager/package_damellis_attiny_index.json` to the additional boards manager urls.
 2) Open the board manager and install the attiny boards.
-3) Burn the bootloader using Arduino as ISP
+3) Burn the bootloader using Arduino as ISP.
+Connect (from Right to left on Programming port) to Arduino UNO VCC, GND, 12, 11, 13, and 10 after programming UNO with Arduino ISP program.

 __Set up Libraries:__